6 things you didn’t know about 0% APR cards

 The bottom line

-Credit cards that come with a 0 percent intro APR offer can be fairly diverse, so make sure to explore the best 0 percent APR credit cards before you decide.
-You may want a card with a 0 percent intro APR on purchases, or you might be better off with one that offers a 0 percent intro APR on balance transfers only.
+Credit cards that come with intro APR offers can be diverse, so make sure to explore the best 0 percent APR credit cards before you decide.
+You may want a card with a 0 percent intro APR on purchases, or you might be better off with one that offers that covers only balance transfers.
 Make sure you compare all of your options based on the length of their introductory offers, the fees they charge and the cardholder perks you want.